 We’ll follow the western front trench line, across the Loos battlefield travelling the short distance to Vimy Ridge where it is generally agreed the Canadian Nation was forged over Easter 1917.
 Here you’ll have a guided tour the underground tunnels, hear in detail how this tremendous victory was achieved, and see the magnificent memorial.

-Also on today’s itinerary will be a visit to Courcellete, scene of savage fighting in September 1916 during the Somme, and finally the town and museum at Albert.
+Also on today’s itinerary will be the Somme, including a visit to Courcellete, scene of savage fighting in September 1916, and finally the town and museum at Albert.

 NIGHTSTOP Albert/Amiens area